Malcolm Wheeler-Nicholson: Later career

 Wheeler-Nicholson suffered from continual financial crises, both in his personal and professional lives.
 "Dick Woods" artist Lyman Anderson, whose Manhattan apartment Wheeler-Nicholson used as a rent-free pied-à-terre, said, "His wife would call [from home on Long Island] and be in tears ... and say she didn't have money and the milkman was going to cut off the milk for the kids.
 I'd send out 10 bucks, just because she needed it".

 The third and final title published under his aegis would be Detective Comics, advertised with a cover illustration dated Dec.
 1936, but eventually premiering three months late, with a March 1937 cover date.

 Detective Comics would become a sensation with the introduction of Batman in issue #27 (May 1939).
 By then, however, Wheeler-Nicholson was gone.
 In 1937, in debt to printing-plant owner and magazine distributor Harry Donenfeld – who was as well a pulp-magazine publisher and a principal in the magazine distributorship Independent News – Wheeler-Nicholson was compelled to take Donenfeld on as a partner in order to publish Detective Comics #1.
-Detective Comics, Inc. was formed, with Wheeler-Nicholson and Jack S. Liebowitz, Donenfeld's accountant, listed as owners.
+Detective Comics, Inc. was formed, with Wheeler-Nicholson and Jack Liebowitz, Donenfeld's accountant, listed as owners.

 The major remained for a year, but cash-flow problems continued.
 DC's 50th-anniversary publication Fifty Who Made DC Great cites the Great Depression as "forc[ing] Wheeler-Nicholson to sell his publishing business to Harry Donenfeld and Jack Liebowitz in 1937".
 However, wrote comics historian Gerard Jones:

 Wheeler-Nicholson "gave up on the world of commerce thereafter and went back to writing war stories and critiques of the American military" in addition to straight "articles on politics and military history".

 Personal life

 While studying at the École Supérieure de Guerre in Paris, France, after World War I, Wheeler-Nicholson met Elsa Sachsenhausen Björkbom.
 They were married in Koblenz, Germany in 1920.
 Their first child, Antoinette, was born in Stockholm, Sweden, his wife's home, in February 1921.
 Antoinette married on April 11, 1945, when Wheeler-Nicholson and his wife lived in Great Neck, New York, on Long Island.

 In 1923, their second child, daughter Marianne, was born.
 Son Malcolm was born in November 1926, in Rye, New York, son Douglas in 1928, and daughter Diane in 1932.
 Douglas married on September 2, 1955, by which time Wheeler-Nicholson and his wife were living in Bayside, Queens, New York City.
-The Major died in 1965 in New York City.
+The major died on September 21, 1965, in New York City and was buried at Nassau Knolls Cemetery in Port Washington, New York.

-Actress Dana Wheeler-Nicholson (born 1960) is the daughter of Wheeler-Nicholson's son Douglas.
+Actress Dana Wheeler-Nicholson (b.
+1960) is the daughter of Wheeler-Nicholson's son Douglas.